awslabs/aws-fluent-plugin-kinesis/README.md

 AWS secret key.
 This parameter is required when your agent is not running on EC2 instance with an IAM Role.

+**aws_ses_token**

+AWS session token.
+This parameter is optional, but can be provided if using MFA or temporary credentials when your agent is not running on EC2 instance with an IAM Role.

 **aws_iam_retries**